pedro-novo/web-demo-application/README.md

 ### Styling skills

-I also wanted to sisplay some basic styling skills, including animations.
+I also wanted to display some basic styling skills, including animations.
 I've used some components library to speed up the development process.

 ## How to test it?

 #### Homepage
-Components layout and styles, and basic animations on the nav bar and dropdowns of the second section (where the iphone is displayed).
+Components layout, styles, and basic animations on the nav bar and dropdowns of the second section (where the iphone is displayed).

 #### Wizard/Contact
 Simple wizard/stepper which can be accessed by clicking the top right corner button *Contact Sales*.

-It has some simple validations to allow user to move backward/forward in the stepper (which can be seen in the [code](https://github.com/pedro-novo/twilio-demo-application/blob/master/src/modules/contact/components/wizard-stepper/wizard-stepper.tsx)).
+It has some simple validations to allow user to move back and forth in the stepper (which can be seen in the [code](https://github.com/pedro-novo/twilio-demo-application/blob/master/src/modules/contact/components/wizard-stepper/wizard-stepper.tsx)).

 #### Userslist/User